"공평한 사회, 모두가 잘사는 사회,소통행보..." 문재인 대통령의 통치 철학의 요약이다.

 Trafficked into the sex industry after defecting from North Korea, two young women spent years in captivity before finally getting the chance to escape.

-From the third floor of a residential tower block in the Chinese city of Yanji, two young women hurl their torn up, knotted bedsheets out of a window.
+third floor of a residential tower block in the Chinese city of Yanji,

 When they pull the sheets back up, a proper rope has been tied on.